-Unlike some of its 'Brit Bike' brethren, the Norton Commando Fastback 750 was a smooth and comfortable ride.
-This was due in no small part to Norton's 'isolastic' engine-mounting set-up - which dialled out the worst excesses of the parallel twin's 'vibes'.
+Unlike some of its \’Brit bike\’ brethren, the Norton Commando Fastback 750 was a smooth and comfortable ride.
+Well, by 1960s standards, anyway.
+That was due, in no small part, to Norton\’s proprietary engine-mounting set-up.
+Made up mostly of rubber, it was dubbed \’isolastic\’.
+The Commando\’s motor was a parallel twin – not a layout synonymous with seamless power delivery.
+The isolastic system, though, duly dialled out the worst excesses of the inherent engine vibrations.

-Norton had long prided itself on the good handling and road-holding of its products - and the Commando was no exception.
-In '73, Peter Williams took the bike to the toughest road test of all - an Isle of Man TT race!
-He departed the 'island' with the Formula 750 trophy.
+Norton had long prided itself on its bikes\’ handling prowess.
+The Commando turned out to be no exception.
+In \’73, the bike was taken to the toughest road test of all – the Isle of Man TT race.
+Norton\’s road-holding claims were upheld.
+Peter Williams – the Commando\’s rider – took the Formula 750 trophy.

-The Commando Fastback's performance on the road was almost as impressive.
-The 745cc motor put out a resounding 58bhp.
-With the bike weighing in at just 418lb, that equated to a top speed of 117mph.
-As was only to be expected from such a sound all-round package, the Commando sold well.
-Sadly, though, not well enough to save Norton from its financial date with destiny.
-But - for its uncommon blend of style and substance - the Norton Commando Fastback 750 will forever be revered by the classic bike community.
+The road-going Fastback\’s performance was almost as impressive.
+Its 745cc motor put out 58bhp.
+And with the Commando weighing in at just 418lb, that meant a top speed of 117mph.
+With so much all-rounder status in its pocket, the Commando was bound to sell well.
+Sadly, though, not well enough to save Norton from its date with financial destiny.
+For its uncommon blend of style and substance, however, the Commando Fastback 750 will be forever revered by classic bike enthusiasts!